v1k0d3n/barrelman/README.md

 - Barrelman is installed
 - An existing Kubernetes cluster
-- Helm and Tiller installed on the Kubernetes cluster
+- Helm and Tiller installed on the Kubernetes cluster, see [Installing Helm](https://helm.sh/docs/using_helm/#installing-helm)

 We have a Barrelman manifest defined in `examples/go-web-service/manifest.yaml` that we will use to deploy our application.
 Run the following command to deploy the application: